Sefriol/JollaOpas/README.md

 - [x] Make favorites' rows more destinct
 - [x] Keep the lates search in the page stack
 - [ ] Add a colorcoded list of busses to ResultMapPage
+- [ ] Add Finnish translations for the new items